habemusne/spark-on-lambda-performance/README.md

 ## Server Setup

 **Please try to follow all the naming conventions here.
-You will likely meet some tough bugs if you don't.**
+You will likely encounter some tough bugs if you don't.**

 - Goto AWS console, at the top right, choose "US East (N.Virginia)"
 - Goto S3 console and create a bucket named "\<your-name\>-cse597cc", everything else default